Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

 Often, you don’t want a set brightly lit by the light from a number of screens.
 That’s why we created the darkmode view for crew to be able to read the live & studio script on their tablets or phones, without a disturbing glare.

-To switch to dark-mode, just go to the Edit menu in the toolbar and click on Dark mode.
+To switch to dark-mode, just go to the Edit menu to the right and click.

 Multi-script productions – episodes and series